raulvc22/examen-lkmx/README.md

 - Prisma
 - Docker

-the project structure is as follows:
+The project structure is as follows:
-- all code is inside the src directory
+- All code is inside the src directory
 - src/app contains most of the project code, this is to mainly try to take advantage of Next.js layout feature which allows to render visual components without reloading the page
 - src/app/api contains all routes regarding the api
 - src/lib contains a file for a prisma client setup